-- Temple Time – Wat Pho with the reclining Buddha is my favourite and only 100 baht entry.
-Get the river boat to Tha Thien!
+- Temple Time – Wat Pho with the reclining Buddha is a solid favourite and only 200 baht entry.
+Get the river boat to Tha Thien pier.

 - Jim Thompson’s House Museum – Visit the house belonging to former CIA agent who revived the Thai silk industry, small but worth doing.
 Near MBK.
-100 baht entry.
-BTS National Stadium or short walk from Siam BTS.
+100 baht entry approx. BTS National Stadium or short walk from Siam BTS.

 - Rent bicycles and cycle around Bang Krachao/Prapadaeng.
 Take a small wooden boat across the river, rent your bikes and head into one of Bangkok’s last green areas, known as the Green Lung.
 Narrow elevated paths snake through the jungle and even on the main roads there are very few cars around.
 Avoid Mondays as most things are closed.